Graduateshotline

 4Intelligible speech with great flow inarticulation.
 Clear, sustained speech but with varying pronunciation.
 Exhibits control over grammar and organization of thought.
 Connected to the topic and has automatic sounding grammar.

-There are many test samples and speaking test simulators available online.
+Many test samples and speaking test simulators are available online.
 But an easier way is to choose simple topics and time themselves.
-Candidates are advised to collate thoughts for 10-15 seconds and record speech.
-The more one practices, the better their thought and speech processes coordinate.
+Test-takers are advised to collate thoughts for 10-15 seconds and record speech.
+The more test-takers practice, the better their thought and speech processes coordinate.

 TOEFL Practice Tests